1. a feeling of expectation and desire for a certain thing to happen.

 2. courteous goodwill.

 Dear Village Doctor Family, Community, and those in need of reassurance, support and light: The Village Doctor team has been working hard on this website as a resource for you, our public, and I am proud of them, and this effort.
 But in doing so, in immersing ourselves day after day in the science, the global scene, our trusted institution’s recommendations and our medical recommendations (based on a combined almost 80 years of clinical experience), it is clear that we needed something more.
 So I offer up this page I’ve titled “Hope and Grace,” with the intent to lift your heart and broaden your spirit.
 Let us recognize the beauty in the human experience, even in this painful time we are experiencing.
-Find some escape, or perhaps even inspiration, in this collection of works and perspectives gathered from around the world.
+Find some escape, or perhaps even inspiration, in this ever growing collection of works and perspectives gathered from around the world.
 Maybe even joy.
 Please contact me directly if you have come across something that has lifted your heart today.
 Dr. Eric Weiss

 The bond between father and son (which resonates particularly with me these days).
 With flights banned, Juan Manuel Ballestero began his journey home the only way possible: He stepped aboard his small sailboat for what turned out to be an 85-day odyssey across the Atlantic.
 Read more here about his solo sailing trip across the Atlantic to see his father, aged 90.